Skip to main content

 When engaging with your new member or their staff, having an education mindset can help to build relationships and trust.
 Members and their staff are learning A LOT of issues, fast.
 How can you and your community help educate the new office?
 What kind of expertise or experiences can you share to educate them on our legislative priorities?

 A great time to meet with your representative is during a congressional recess.
-The 2023 February Recess runs from Friday, Feb.
-10 to Friday, Feb.
-24. You can use the instructions in the previous section to schedule a meeting.
-You can also give them an introduction to FCNL and our policy priorities, which can be found here.
+The 2024 February Recess runs from Friday, Feb.
+14 to Friday, Feb.
+21. You can use the resources above to schedule a meeting and share about FCNL and our work.

-For your first meeting, we recommend learning what their policy priorities are and what they want to accomplish.
+For your first meeting, we recommend learning what their policy priorities are, what they want to accomplish, and how FCNL can be a resource to them.

 After your meeting, let us know how your visit went at this link.